-With support from the JPB Foundation, the JPB Environmental Health Fellowship Program has been established to promote a new generation of Environmental Health scholars who are committed to comprehensive approaches to address health disparities in disadvantaged communities.
-The Program offers Fellowships to support junior faculty or research scientists who are at an early career stage at institutions across the U.S.
+With support from the JPB Foundation, the JPB Environmental Health Fellowship Program has been established to promote a new generation of Environmental Health scholars through fellowships that support junior faculty who are at an early career stage at institutions across the U.S.

-The Program facilitates learning opportunities from recognized scientific leaders on conducting rigorous research on social and environmental factors that contribute to health disparities, and the appropriate methods required for this work, providing mentorship and funding up to $350,000 over the course of a three and a half to four-year period.
-Details include:
+The Program facilitates learning opportunities from recognized scientific leaders on conducting rigorous research on social and environmental factors that contribute to health disparities, providing mentorship and funding up to $240,000 over the course of a two to three and a half-year period.

-- Up to $50,000 ( for 30% salary support and workshop travel ) in year 1
+- Up to $40,000 ( for 30% salary support and workshop travel ) in year 1

-- Up to $100,000 annually ( for joint collaborative research projects) years 2-4
+- Up to $100,000 annually ( for research and participation ) in years 2-3

 - Two one-week workshops annually for training and development

 Unlike other fellowship programs the JPB Environmental Health Fellows remain at their home institution.
-These home institutions will demonstrate their commitment to JPB Environmental Health Fellows by allowing release time from teaching and other activities in order to attend workshops and monthly conference (video/telephone) meetings.
+These home institutions will demonstrate their commitment to the Fellows by allowing release time from teaching and other activities in order to attend workshops and monthly conference (video/telephone) meetings.
 Home institutions will provide additional support for the Fellows in ways that include, but are not limited to, scholarships for graduate students or postdocs, and/or the purchase of equipment, software or sample analysis.

-The JPB Environmental Health Fellows come from disciplines related to Environmental Health such as Epidemiology, Exposure Sciences, Social and Behavioral Sciences, Engineering and Physical and Biological Sciences.
+Fellows come from disciplines related to Environmental Health such as Epidemiology, Exposure Sciences, Social and Behavioral Sciences, Engineering and Physical and Biological Sciences.